Maximal Free-Space Concentration of Electromagnetic Waves

+{There has been further work towards mapping possible field distributions and the structures that might achieve them.
+Singular-value decompositions can be used to rigorously identify a basis for all possible ``receiver'' (e.g., image-plane) field solutions~\cite{Miller2019a}.
+Then, given a \emph{known} feasible solution, one can use the equivalence principle via physical polarizabilities to identify practical metasurfaces that achieve such field distributions~\cite{Pfeiffer2013}.
+However, neither of these approaches is able to identify among all possible Maxwell solutions which ones are optimal.}

-The recent demonstrations~\cite{Huang2007,Huang2007a,Dennis2008,Huang2009,Wang2009, Kitamura2010,Rogers2012,Rogers2013,Huang2013,Huang2014,Qin2015,Wong2015,Wong2017} of complex wavelength-scale surface patterns focusing plane waves to sub-diffraction-limited spot sizes has inspired hope that the previous tradeoffs of large sidelobe energies or small focal-point intensities might be circumvented or ameliorated by strongly scattering media accounting for the vector nature of light~\cite{Wang2009,Huang2013}, as all previous~\cite{Berry2006,Ferreira2006,Sales1997,Liu2002} asymptotic scaling relations and energy bounds require assumptions of rotational symmetry, weak scattering (except \citeasnoun{Liu2002}), and scalar waves.
-Such possibilities are especially enticing in the context of the broader emergence of ``metasurfaces''~\cite{Kildishev2013,Yu2014,Khorasaninejad2016} enabling unprecedented optical response.
+The recent demonstrations~\cite{Huang2007,Huang2007a,Dennis2008,Huang2009,Wang2009, Kitamura2010,Rogers2012,Rogers2013,Huang2013,Huang2014,Qin2015,Wong2015,Wong2017} of complex wavelength-scale surface patterns focusing plane waves to sub-diffraction-limited spot sizes have inspired hope that the previous tradeoffs of large sidelobe energies or small focal-point intensities might be circumvented or ameliorated by strongly scattering media accounting for the vector nature of light~\cite{Wang2009,Huang2013}, as all previous~\cite{Berry2006,Ferreira2006,Sales1997,Liu2002} asymptotic scaling relations and energy bounds require assumptions of rotational symmetry, weak scattering (except \citeasnoun{Liu2002}), and scalar waves.
+Such possibilities are especially enticing in the context of the broader emergence of ``metasurfaces''~\cite{Kildishev2013,Yu2014,Khorasaninejad2016,Li2018} enabling unprecedented optical response. {Given the importance of polarization filtering and high-numerical-aperture lenses to various imaging modalities, incorporation of the vector nature of light is critical to identifying ultimate resolution limits~\cite{Serrels2008,Jabbour2008,Bauer2014}.
+Moreover, recent design strategies for (diffraction-limited) metasurface lenses have shown that it is critical to account for strong-scattering physics in order to achieve high-efficiency structures~\cite{Lin2019,Chung2019}, a conclusion that extends to superresolving metalenses as well.}